runeflobakk/motif/src/site/markdown/index.md

 The motivation for this library is _not_ to transform Java into a functional language - that would neither be possible nor practical.
-The goal is to enable Java programmers to express common, and often errorprone, imperative patterns (for, while, if-else, null-checks, etc) in a more safe way, where they get help from the compiler to compose the correct logic.
+The goal is to enable Java programmers to express common, and often errorprone, imperative idioms (for, while, if-else, null-checks, etc) in a more safe way, where you will get help from the compiler to compose the correct logic.
 If using __Motif__ inspires you to learn more about functional programming, that is awesome, but it is not a goal of Motif to simulate or replace a real functional programming langugage.
 Java is an object-oriented imperative language, and Motif only seeks to provide programming constructs to aid with the correctness of your objects' behavior.